-- Indiana Approval by the State's Department of Natural Resources (DNR) is required for all LOMRs and CLOMRs.
+- Indiana Approval by the state's Department of Natural Resources (DNR) is required for all LOMRs and CLOMRs.
 If a project scope changes during the processing of the request, the requester will need to have the state re-approve the project.
 Any hydrologic and/or hydraulic revision due to a FEMA review requires an amended DNR approval. - Michigan Approval is required for a LOMR or CLOMR with a drainage area greater than 2 square miles.
-Approval can be in the form of a permit or letter from Michigan's Department of Environment, Great Lakes, and Energy (EGLE). - Minnesota Approval is required for a LOMR or CLOMR revising the floodway and/or effective hydrology and for any request involving any part of 44 CFR Part 65 of the NFIP regulations.
+Approval can be in the form of a permit or letter from Michigan's Department of Environment, Great Lakes, and Energy. - Minnesota Approval is required for a LOMR or CLOMR revising the floodway and/or effective hydrology, and for any request involving any part of 44 CFR Part 65 of the NFIP regulations.
 Approval is not required for any LOMR following a CLOMR where the project was built as proposed, as long as the state approved the CLOMR.
-Projects revising the hydrology in a detailed study area will be subject to review by Minnesota's Interagency Hydrology Review Committee (IAHRC), which consists of the following members: MNDNR; USACE; USGS; NRCS; and NWS. - Wisconsin Approval is required for all LOMRs and CLOMRs.
-If a project scope changes during the processing of the request, the requester will need to have the state re-approve the project.
+Projects revising the hydrology in a detailed study area will be subject to review by Minnesota's Interagency Hydrology Review Committee, which consists of the following members: MNDNR; U.S. Army Corps of Engineers; U.S. Geological Survey (USGS); Natural Resources Conservation Service; and National Weather Service. - Wisconsin Approval is required for all LOMRs and CLOMRs.
+If a project scope changes during the processing of the request, the requester must ask the state to re-approve the project.
 Any hydrologic and/or hydraulic revision due to a FEMA review requires an amended DNR approval.

-2.4 Hydrologic Analysis
+2.4.
+Hydrologic Analysis

 Generally, hydrologic models were not available for many effective Zone As.
-However, more recently Zone A floodplains are based on models, which can be obtained from FEMA, and should be used as the starting point for CLOMRs and LOMRs.
+However, more recent Zone A floodplains are based on models, which can be obtained from FEMA and should be used as the starting point for CLOMRs and LOMRs.